 The John Money Fellowship for Scholars of Sexology

-The 2013 John Money Fellow is Samantha Allen You can read more about Samantha and her research here »
+The 2016 John Money Fellows are Ruby Daily and Demetrios Psihopaidas.
+You can read more about the fellows and their research here »

 About The Fellowship

 The John Money Fellowship for Scholars of Sexology was established in 2002 by Dr. John Money.
-The fellowship is to support graduate students whose scholarly work would benefit from the use of library and archival materials at The Kinsey Institute for Sex, Gender, and Reproduction.
+The fellowship is to support graduate students whose scholarly work would benefit from the use of library and archival materials at the Kinsey Institute.
 Applications are encouraged from all students enrolled in a graduate program in the United States and whose interests concern the anthropology, biology, psychology, sociology, history, politics, and methodology of sexology and sexuality studies.

 Past Awardees and Their Projects